 - The work you do will be far more intuitive, and your whole life much aligned with the natural rhythms.

 - Most importantly, your clarity will be enhanced beyond measure through self-awareness.

 - The phenomenal increase in productivity and physical energy is another benefit to mention here.

 It will be a release when you are sitting among your friends without needing a drink.
 If you are looking to go to weddings, celebrations, and birthdays, you have to get used to being a person not drinking where everyone else is drinking.
 Be calm and committed to your new sobriety.
 Talk to your support system and counselor about how you feel and devise a strategy for these events.

 For anyone who struggles to manage drinking and for whom alcohol has become a problem that cannot be controlled, rehab is the best option for successful and lasting recovery.
 It allows patients to focus on their treatment in a safe environment free of drugs and alcohol while building a supportive community of treatment professionals and peers.

 ARCA’s Recovery Programs provide a superior medical detox treatment for alcohol addiction.
 Our unique therapeutic approach and expert staff ensure you or your loved one receives the treatment and support needed for lasting change.

 During your stay at ARCA, you will be prescribed a customized treatment plan tailored to your specific needs, as it is not uncommon for one to suffer from a co-occurring mental health disorder.
 During rehab, you can focus solely on recovering and reaching these goals:

 - Reducing and eliminating withdrawal symptoms

-- Learning the skills and tools needed to prevent future relapses
+- Learning the skills and tools needed to prevent future relapses and staying sober

 - Addressing any co-occurring mental health disorders